BruceEckel/ConfiguringForPants/README.md

 ## Installing WSL on Windows 10/11 from the MS Store

 NOTE: These instructions assume there is no prior WSL on your system.
-Some steps may have changed after this was written.
+Some steps might have changed after this was written.
 You might not see some of the error messages described here.
 Some messages changed and even went away during the development of this information.